 Research Group of Distributed Computing and Systems

-At DISCOS, we are devoted to designing core components of distributed computing that advance performance, scalability, and availability.
-We rigorously prove the correctness of these components and implement them in real-world distributed systems (e.g., physically distributed servers or cloud environments).
+At DISCOS, we are devoted to designing foundational components of distributed computing systems that advance performance, scalability, and availability.
+We rigorously prove their correctness and implement them in real-world systems (e.g., physically distributed servers or cloud environments).
 We then evaluate their performance using standard benchmarks and real-world workloads.

-Our primary research directions include, but not limited to:
+Our topics include, but are not limited to:

 -